Minecraft

 }

-}Prompts to try
+Prompts to try

-Cannot connect to Minecraft server
+Bot fails to connect to the Minecraft server

 Frequently Asked Questions about Minecraft